Image editing in Squarespace

 5. Editing an image

-In 2019, Squarespace has updated its image editing tool.
-In Squarespace, you can crop, edit and add filters to your images after uploading.
-It couldn't be simpler!
-Read more about Squarespace's "image editor" here.
+In Squarespace, you can crop, edit, and apply filters to your images after uploading.
+It couldn't be easier!

-Once you've added an image to your website, you can easily add it to other areas of your website via Squarespace's image archive.
+Once you've added an image to your website, you can easily add it to other areas of your website via Squarespace's image archive (Assets).

 Click on Image to add a new image.
-Click on Search for image, then Imported.
-You will then have access to all images that have been uploaded previously.
+Click the + sign and choose Select from library .
+This will give you access to all images that have been added previously.

-If you want to read more about image usage on Squarespace, check out Squarespace's article here.
+If you want to read more about image usage on Squarespace - check out this video:

 Previous